Uruma: Highway

 The Okinawa Expressway, which runs 57.3 km from Naha to Nago, has one interchange in Uruma, the Ishikawa Interchange.
 Japan National Route 329, which similarly runs between Naha and Nago, runs through the western districts of Uruma.
 The city, including the Yokatsu Islands, is also served by numerous prefectural highways.

 Port of Kinwan

 The Port of Kinwan (19400 ha) encompasses the coastal areas of Naha, Uruma, and other municipalities on Okinawa island.
 The port area covers the entirety of the coastal areas of Uruma, including those of the Yokatsu Islands.

 Hospital

 Okinawa Prefectural Chūbu Hospital is located in the Miyazato district of Uruma.
-The hospital traces its history to the refugee camps in 1945, which were staffed by personnel from the University of Hawaii.
-Chubu Hospital was formally established in 1946, and is one of 6 prefectural hospitals in Okinawa Prefecture, and maintains a strong reciprocal training agreement with the University of Hawaii.
+The hospital traces its history to the refugee camps in 1945, which were staffed by personnel from the University of Hawaiʻi.
+Chubu Hospital was formally established in 1946, and is one of 6 prefectural hospitals in Okinawa Prefecture, and maintains a strong reciprocal training agreement with the University of Hawaiʻi.

-Noted places
+Notable places

 Uruma is noted for several historic and religious sites, including the Iha Shell Mound, Katsuren Castle, and Agena Castle.